-American pastor back in court for spying and terror trial
+Andrew Brunson, American pastor, back in court for spying and terror trial

 Turkish President Recep Tayyip Erdogan has resisted U.S. demands for Brunson’s release, insisting that the courts are independent.
 But he had previously suggested a possible swap of Brunson and the Pennsylvania-resident Fethullah Gulen - the cleric accused of being behind the coup.

 Brunson led a small congregation in the Izmir Resurrection Church.
-The U.S. Commission on International Religious Freedom, with representatives monitoring the trial, has listed him as a “prisoner of conscience.”
+The U.S. Commission on International Religious Freedom, with top representative Tony Perkins monitoring the trial, has listed him as a “prisoner of conscience.”

+The U.S. chargé d’affaires to Turkey, Jeffrey M. Hovenier, was also in the courtroom.

 William Devlin, an evangelical pastor from New York spoke to reporters outside the prison, saying hundreds of thousands of Christians are praying for Brunson’s release.